RIPPLE / QUAKE

 Supported by the Leeway X Icebox Residency ('19), and the Leeway Foundation Art and Change Grant ('18)

 Ripple / Quake is a multidisciplinary performance event exploring the impact of the individual on the whole, viewed through the lens of disability and an ethic of care.
-The event is multi-layered, inviting community to participate as viewers, collaborators, and receivers for our unique social-educational curriculum.
+The event is multi-layered, inviting community to join as viewers, collaborators, and participants in our unique social-educational curriculum.

 As a performance, Ripple / Quake features environmental video animation and a 20-foot wide tensile fabric wave to represent the collective unconscious.
 Original soundtrack and performance are executed live, using circus spectacle (foot juggling and aerial arts) with gestural performance and dance to translate the dynamics and risk of life with disability--whether it's physical or mental, seen or unseen.
 Artists explore divergence with joy and creativity as a balance to cultural shadow.
 Ripple / Quake as a title suggests fluid and rigid moments of life in a body, and as a universal experience of structure and change.